 - Community - In a number of blockchain games, players are able to create unique virtual avatars to represent themselves and interact with other players in an online community.
 Perhaps for some people, during the pandemic, these virtual realities have facilitated a sense of escapism.
 For exam, Second Life refers to its users as “residents” and the creators don’t call it a game.
 The attraction of virtual realities is not new, Augmented Reality and Virtual Reality are gaining increasing traction with consumers with significant improvements being made to their technology.

 - Crypto collectibles - Non-Fungible tokens are tokens that have properties that make them unique digital assets.
 Two tokens will not have the same attributes and are not equal, for example, CryptoKitties.
 These are digital cats that each have different digital characteristics; no two cats are the same.
 However, gaming companies need to be careful as to how their games are structured.
 If games are not structured properly, some crypto-games which involve crypto-currency or tokens which are transferable, could be caught by gambling legislation.
 It is important therefore to obtain advice on this before launching a crypto-game or crypto-collectible.
-Our article on the rise in crypto-collectibles discusses this further.

 Investment in blockchain gaming